Our Food and Nutrition Program

 must post the following Nondiscrimination Statement:

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA)
+In accordance with Federal laws and U.S. Department of Agriculture (USDA)

-discriminating based on race, color, national origin, sex, disability, age, or reprisal or
+discriminating on the basis of race, color, national origin, sex, age, disability and reprisal or

 Persons with disabilities who require alternative means of communication for

 program information (e.g., Braille, large print, audiotape, American Sign Language,

 etc.), should contact the Agency (State or local) where they applied for benefits.

 Individuals who are deaf, hard of hearing or have speech disabilities may contact

 USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program

 information may be made available in languages other than English.